SickChill/SickChill.Wiki/FAQ's-and-Fixes.md

 *Note: Synology users can use WinSCP to gain access/browse to the root where the Sickrage log is located: `/volume1/@appstore/sickrage/var/Logs/sickrage.log`*

-## How do i enable debug logs to get more detailed information in my logs?
+##How do I enable debug logs to get more detailed information in my logs?
 Go to settings (gearwheels) ---> General ---> Advanced Settings.
 Enable the setting `Enable debug`.
 Or set in manually in your config.ini.
 The line is called `debug = 0` replace the 0 with 1 and save.
 (Make sure SickRage is not running!)
 If you like to upload the log you can use [pastebin] (http://pastebin.org) or an equivalent site.